-Treating mosquito in most environments around the home is not impossible with even the most persistent situations being resolved.
+Treating mosquito in most environments around the home is not impossible with even the most persistent situations being alleviated.
 Mosquitoes have more life stages than most insects and understanding the activity and habits of this insect will allow the pest management technician to carry out control treatments with excellent results.
-Many situations will be alleviated with a basic application of residual insecticide other situations with require a more thorough approach and may require a combinations of chemicals and methods.